IamGiel/racquet-hub/README.md

 ├── .env

-# TODO
+# TODO List

-## after submit new proposal
+## After Submitting a New Proposal

-// close modal
+- Close modal
-// disable to the submit button while processing request.
+- Disable the submit button while processing the request
-// show a success banner
+- Show a success banner
-// rerender the proposal list component to show the new proposal
+- Rerender the proposal list component to display the new proposal

-## Feature:

-## Delete proposal
+## Feature: Delete Proposal

-// logged in
+- Implement functionality for logged-in users to delete proposals